OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

-# Step #7 -- A Python Device Layer -- the "Python Hardware Abstraction Layer" (P-HAL)
+# Step #7 -- A Python Device Layer

 Ok.... at this point we've experimented with the robot car electronics and microcontroller software.
 We've also experimented with using a Python program on a personal computer to use Wi-Fi to communicate and control the robot car.
 And in the last section (i.e., "Step #6") we even quickly added a large language model (LLM) to the Python software and let it control the robot car.